sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

    | Username | **<inject key="AzureAdUserEmail" enableCopy="true" />** |
    | Password | **<inject key="AzureAdUserPassword" enableCopy="true" />** |

-2. Verify you are prevented from successfully access Microsoft Office 365.
+2. Verify you are prevented from successfully access Microsoft Sway.

    ![](./media/lab13-ms-entra-id-12.png)

 3. If you are signed in, close the tab, wait 1 minute, and then retry.

-   **Note** - If your are auto-logged into Office 365 as the user, then you will need to manually log out.
+   **Note** - If your are auto-logged into Sway as the user, then you will need to manually log out.
 Your credentials/access were cached.
-Once you log out and sign-in, your Office 365 should deny access.
+Once you log out and sign-in, your Sway should deny access.

 4. Close the tab and return to the Conditional Access page that displays the list of available policies.

    ![](./media/lab13-ms-entra-id-13.png)

-5. Select the Office 365 conditional access policy that was just created.
+5. Select the Sway conditional access policy that was just created.

 6. Under **Enable policy**, select **Off** and then select **Save**.